PrismarineJS/mineflayer/docs/api.md

 #### bot.openVillager(villagerEntity)

 Returns an `Villager` instance which represents the trading window you are opening.
+You can listen to the `ready` event on this `Villager` to know when it's ready

 #### bot.trade(villagerInstance, tradeIndex, [times], [cb])

+This function also returns a `Promise`, with `void` as its argument upon completion.

 Uses the open `villagerInstance` to trade.